hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-unsuspend-database admin mydb

-The function for unsuspending database.
+This function for unsuspending database.

 *******************************************************************